Ishwari96/PackageSelfService/README.md

 - To implement the features you mentioned in real-time, we can break down the tasks into several steps:

    - 1. Java 21/24
-      My local setup was alinged with Java 17 so decided to focus on requirement or delivery first
+      My local setup was aligned with Java 17 so decided to focus on requirement or delivery first

    - 2. Customizable User or Employee Details
       Database Setup: Use PostgreSQL for persistent data storage.